mitkox/aks-edge-utils/hands-on/install/install.md

 3. Verify the installation

-    Running below command in Powershell to list the AksEdge module:
+    Run below command in Powershell to list the AksEdge module:
     ```bash
     Get-Command -Module AksEdge
     ```